apivideo/api.video-go-client/docs/VideoStatusIngest.md

 `func (o *VideoStatusIngest) HasReceivedBytes() bool`

 HasReceivedBytes returns a boolean if a field has been set.

+### GetReceivedParts

+`func (o *VideoStatusIngest) GetReceivedParts() VideoStatusIngestReceivedParts`

+GetReceivedParts returns the ReceivedParts field if non-nil, zero value otherwise.

+### GetReceivedPartsOk

+`func (o *VideoStatusIngest) GetReceivedPartsOk() (*VideoStatusIngestReceivedParts, bool)`

+GetReceivedPartsOk returns a tuple with the ReceivedParts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReceivedParts

+`func (o *VideoStatusIngest) SetReceivedParts(v VideoStatusIngestReceivedParts)`

+SetReceivedParts sets ReceivedParts field to given value.

+### HasReceivedParts

+`func (o *VideoStatusIngest) HasReceivedParts() bool`

+HasReceivedParts returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)